-Discover below how to cook, keep and taste your favorite bulk ingredients.
+Find out below how to cook, store, and enjoy your favorite bulk ingredients.

 1001955

-Thanks to its nutritious qualities, full rice is more and more popular today.
-It is made up of the seed and its envelope, the sound.
-Less soft than white rice, it is advisable to soak it one night before cooking.
-If you want to integrate it smoothly into your diet, you can start by mixing it with white rice in your preparations.
-More concentrated in gluten, therefore more sticky, it is easy to eat and rich in fiber.
-Delicious cold as hot, this rice is ideal for making onigiris, sushi or to accompany your fish, meat and vegetables.
+Thanks to its nutritional benefits, brown rice is becoming increasingly popular today.
+It consists of the grain and its outer layer, the bran.
+Less fluffy than white rice, it’s best to soak it overnight before cooking.
+If you want to gradually incorporate it into your diet, you can start by mixing it with white rice in your recipes.
+With a higher gluten content—making it stickier—it’s easy to eat and rich in fiber.
+Delicious both cold and hot, this rice is perfect for making onigiri, sushi, or as a side dish for fish, meat, and vegetable dishes.

-It is recommended to soak it overnight before cooking.
-After this step, you can rinse the rice and cook it.
-The amount of water should be doubled compared to the volume of rice.
+It is recommended that you soak it overnight before cooking.
+After that, you can rinse the rice and cook it.
+Use twice as much water as rice.

 Black rice